 Table sugar is a simple carbohydrate that provides an outstanding source of calories for instant energy, and it is good for palate fatigue and improves morale.
 It is must-have food in your long-term survival or emergency food storage.

-Regular old white table sugar is the king of sugars when it comes to long-term food storage.
+Regular white table sugar is the king of sugars in long-term food storage.

 Store table sugar in an airtight, opaque container that protects sugar from odor and moisture in a cool, dry location for indefinite shelf life.
 Avoid storing sugar close to high heat or freezing temperatures as it changes the color, flavor, and texture.

 When thinking about sugar for the collapse, try not to imagine sitting on the couch gulping down gallons of sweetened sodas and chomping on mega family-sized bags of gummy worms.

 No, this article considers the importance sugar plays when SHTF.

 The grocery store shelves are empty, the big rigs are sitting idle, the economy has collapsed, and all you have to survive the next year is the food you are growing or have stored.

 It’s all about mindset.
 Don’t respond and tell me sugar isn’t good for you and nobody should eat it because when SHTF kicks off, you’ll be knocking on my door begging for calories.